LaWebcapsule/orbits/pages/app.md

-# App documentation
+# Application documentation

-App are here to centralized the imports of Action.
+Application are here to centralize the imports of Action.
-App are typescript class that extends the `ActionApp` class.
+Application are typescript class that extends the `ActionApp` class.

-# Creating an app
+# Creating an Application

 See this example.